luapower/website/www/md/get-involved.md

-The WHAT file is for packages that have a C component (i.e. Lua/C, C and Lua+ffi packages that bind on 3rd-party libs), and it's used to describe that C component.
-Pure Lua packages don't need a WHAT file.
+The WHAT file is for packages that have a C component (i.e. Lua/C, C and Lua+ffi packages that bind on 3rd-party libs), and it's used to describe that C component (pure Lua packages don't need a WHAT file).
 It should look like this:

 	cairo 1.12.16 from http://cairographics.org/releases/ (MPL/LGPL license)